iSHAREScheme/Documentation/common/token.rst

 ``scope``
     | **String**. *Optional*.
     | OAuth 2.0 scope.
 Defaults to *iSHARE* if not provided, indicating all rights of the Service Consumer are requested.
 Other values allow the Service Consumer to get tokens that do not include all rights the Service Consumer has.
+According to `RFC 6749 <https://tools.ietf.org/html/rfc6749>`_, scopes are case-sensitive.

 ``client_id``
     | **String**.